MiamiOH-CSE274/Portfolio/README.md

 (Answers found on a Microsoft Developer Network Page:  http://msdn.microsoft.com/en-us/library/z3f89ch8.aspx) The main benefit of using Template collection classes is that it is an efficient way of abstracting functions and variables with flexibility on what data type is used as parameters.
 When someone instantiates a template-class in another file, compiler will create separate versions of the function for the data-type specified by the user when instantiated.(See example below)
+This is especially helpful for implementing data structures because it is not always certain what type of data is being stored.

 (Answer found on stack overflow: http://stackoverflow.com/questions/495021/why-can-templates-only-be-implemented-in-the-header-file)
 When instantiating a template, the compiler creates a new class with the given template argument.
 For example if a template class foo uses a template <typename T>,